mathemb/GettingAndCleaningData/README.md

   - ytrain is the data frame created from 'y_train.txt which represents the Training labels

 For more information on the different datasets, please open README.text in the UCI HAR Dataset folder.

-In order to do that the 'getdata-projectfiles-UCI HAR Dataset.zip' file should be uploaded in the working directory.

 2. Assignment of the label to the column names of the different objects.
   - For the two subject_* data frames the label "subject" is added to their only columns. (* = test or train)